 David Schonthal is a Clinical Associate Professor of Innovation & Entrepreneurship at Northwestern University's Kellogg School of Management, where he teaches courses in new venture creation, design thinking, business acquisition, healthcare entrepreneurship, corporate innovation and creativity.
-He also serves as the faculty director of Kellogg's Zell Fellows Program, a selective venture accelerator program designed to help student entrepreneurs successfully launch new businesses.
+He also serves as the Faculty Director of Kellogg's Zell Fellows Program, a selective venture accelerator program designed to help student entrepreneurs successfully launch or aquire new businesses.

 Outside of Kellogg David is a Senior Director of Business Design at IDEO, David focuses his attention on helping organizations build and launch new ventures, design transformational new business models, and establish novel go-to-market strategies for products and services.
 During his time at IDEO, David has helped develop platforms such as the Startup-in-Residence program and currently advises Design for Ventures (D4V), an IDEO-affiliated venture capital fund that supports design-focused Japanese startups.
 David also currently serves as an Operating Partner at 7Wire Ventures, a healthcare techology-focused venture captial firm, and is a Venture Partner Capital Pritzker Group Venture Capital where he invests in consumer, enterprise and healthcare technology startups.
 He is also a Global Advisor at Design for Ventures (D4V), a Tokyo-based early-stage venture capital fund that invests in design-led Japanese startups.

 Prior to his time in Chicago, David spent nearly a decade in the venture capital and start-up world as a partner at Fusion Ventures and Director of Strategy and Venture Development for Tavistock Life Sciences, both based in San Diego, California.
-He has also held numerous senior operating roles at startups in both the technology and life sciences sectors.
+He has also held numerous senior operating roles at startups in the technology and life sciences sectors.